-- (i) Except as otherwise provided, the ordinary hours of work shall be 38 hours per week arranged on one of the following bases: - 38 hours within one week provided that at least two days off shall be granted; or - 76 hours within two weeks provided that at least four days off shall be granted; or - 114 hours within three weeks provided that at least six days off shall be granted; or - 152 hours within four weeks provided that at least eight days off shall be granted. - (ii) The ordinary hours of work for employees engaged in the following functions shall be 35 hours per week:
+- (i) With the exception of sub-clause C Shift work, the ordinary hours of work are between the span of 6.00am to 6.00pm. - (ii) Except as otherwise provided, the ordinary hours of work shall be 38 hours per week arranged on one of the following bases: - 38 hours within one week provided that at least two days off shall be granted; or - 76 hours within two weeks provided that at least four days off shall be granted; or - 114 hours within three weeks provided that at least six days off shall be granted; or - 152 hours within four weeks provided that at least eight days off shall be granted. - (iii) The ordinary hours of work for employees engaged in the following functions shall be 35 hours per week: - Administration; - Building Surveying; - Community Services (Professional/Specialist Band 3); - Engineering (Professional and Trainees); - Executive Band: - Finance: - Health Surveying; - Library; - Public Relations: - Technical Services; and - Town Planning. - The ordinary hours for employees working 35 hours per week shall be arranged on one of the following bases: - 35 hours within one week provided that at least two days off shall be granted; or - 70 hours within two weeks provided that at least four days off shall be granted; or - 105 hours within three weeks provided that at least six days off shall be granted; or

-- Administration;

-- Building Surveying;

-- Community Services (Professional/Specialist Band 3);

-- Engineering (Professional and Trainees);

-- Executive Band;

-- Finance:

-- Health Surveying;

-- Library;

-- Public Relations;

-- · Technical Services; and

-- Town Planning.

-- The ordinary hours for employees working 35 hours per week shall be arranged on one of the following bases:

-- 35 hours within one week provided that at least two days off shall be granted; or

-- 70 hours within two weeks provided that at least four days off shall be granted; or

-- 105 hours within three weeks provided that at least six days off shall be granted; or

 - 140 hours within four weeks provided that at least eight days off shall be granted.

-- (iii) Except as otherwise provided, the ordinary hours for all employees shall be between Monday and Sunday.
+- (iv) Except as otherwise provided, the ordinary hours for all employees shall be between Monday and Sunday.

-- (iv) The ordinary hours for employees engaged in the following functions shall be between Monday and Friday:
+- (v) The ordinary hours for employees engaged in the following functions shall be between Monday and Friday:

-- Crematoriums and Cemeteries:
+- · Crematoriums and Cemeteries;

-- Road Construction and Maintenance:
+- Road Construction and Maintenance;

-- Sale Yards:
+- Sale Yards;

 - Stores and Depots;

 - Trade functions;

 - Building Surveyors;

-- Engineering (Professional and Trainees):
+- Engineering (Professional and Trainees);

 - Finance;

 - Health Surveyors; and

 - Town Planning.

-- a) The ordinary hours for employees engaged in general administration shall be between Monday and Friday except where such administrative duties are associated with work in functions where a different spread of hours is applicable.
+- (a) The ordinary hours for employees engaged in general administration shall be between Monday and Friday except where such administrative duties are associated with work in functions where a different spread of hours is applicable.

-- (v) An employee's commencement and/or finishing times may be altered by agreement or by the employer with the provision of reasonable notice where there are genuine operational or safety reasons supporting the variation.
+- (vi) An employee's commencement and/or finishing times may be altered by agreement or by the Employer with the provision of reasonable notice where there are genuine operational or safety reasons supporting the variation.
 For the purpose of this subclause, reasonable notice shall be determined having regard to:

-- the employee's personal circumstances including any family and carer responsibilities; and - the needs of the workplace, including any genuine operational or safety reasons.
+- the employee's personal circumstances including any family and carer responsibilities; and

+- the needs of the workplace, including any genuine operational or safety reasons.

-Unless otherwise agreed, at least four weeks prior to the proposed alteration the employer shall provide the employee with the reasons for the proposed alteration to commencement and/or finishing times in writing.
+Unless otherwise agreed, at least four weeks prior to the proposed alteration the Employer shall provide the employee with the reasons for the proposed alteration to commencement and/or finishing times in writing.
 At least two weeks prior to the proposed alteration the employee shall provide reasons in writing if they do not agree with the proposed alteration, provided that an employee shall not unreasonably withhold agreement.
-In the event of a dispute, Clause 36, Grievance and Disputes Procedures, shall apply.
+In the event of a dispute, Clause 38, Grievance and Disputes Procedures, shall apply.